unixorn/containerized-awscli/README.md

 ## Motivation

-The security ~malware~ software on my work machine slows down the `aws` and `s3cmd` commands.
-Running them in a Docker container sans malware speeds things up, and as an added benefit, provides updates to new versions faster than `brew` updates does.
+The security ~software~ malware on my work machine frequently breaks the `aws` and `s3cmd` commands when they tweak the settings.
+I need them for work, so I built a container they can't break.

+Running them in a Docker container sans malware has an added benefit by providing updates to new versions faster than `brew` updates does.

 ## Pre-requisites

-You need to install Docker.
+* You need to install Docker.
+* You need `AWS_SECRET_ACCESS_KEY` and `AWS_ACCESS_KEY_ID` set in your environment

 ## Installation